ehoang0106/blog/source/_drafts/application-load-balancer.md

 ## Encountered Issues

+Initially, I designed a system with two auto-scaling groups running simultaneously in two regions.
+However, I realized this was not cost-effective, so I redesigned it and have to right the terraform code again.

-While setting up auto scaling with Terraform, I spent hours troubleshooting why the auto scaling group wasn’t created—only to realize I had referenced the security group by name instead of id (security_groups = [aws_security_group.my_sg.id]).
+Also while setting up auto scaling with Terraform, I spent hours troubleshooting why the auto scaling group wasn’t created—only to realize I had referenced the security group by name instead of id (security_groups = [aws_security_group.my_sg.id]).

 I also hit an issue configuring a CloudWatch Alarm for a Lambda trigger.
-The Route 53 Health Check metric is only in `us-east-1`, and my `aws_cloudwatch_metric_alarm` failed until I explicitly set the provider in the CloudWatch configuration.
+The Route 53 Health Check metric is only in `us-east-1`, and my `aws_cloudwatch_metric_alarm` failed until I explicitly set the correct provider in the CloudWatch configuration.

 ## Improvements